 Parents — as vigorously alive as they seemed last month — rattle out their last breaths.
 Perhaps all at once.
-Perhaps with a striking — nay, conspiratorial — regularity that’s giving you just too little time to absorb one loss before the next comes.
+Perhaps with a striking, conspiratorial regularity that’s giving you just too little time to absorb one loss before the next comes.

 Most present of all you woes, however, is the suffocating reality of death’s inexorable approach.
 It torments you day after day and mounts, year on year, until suddenly everything must be changed.
 Nothing, it seems, can remain as it is.

-Unfortunately, we can’t know how to avoid all the potentially dire timelines that might be in store, but we can be aware.
-We can perform a ‘pre-mortem’ of your ruined future self and make some course adjustments.
-We can’t plan for all eventualities, but one thing is certain: wherever you are on the voyage, if you’re not at least regularly enthused by the general state of your affairs you will die — as many before you — unfulfilled, the ship of ‘you’ scattered across the rocks of eternity.
+We can’t know how to avoid all the potentially dire timelines that might be in store, but we can be aware.
+We can perform a ‘pre-mortem’ of our ruined future selves and make some course adjustments.
+Though we can’t plan for all eventualities, one thing is certain: wherever we are on the voyage, if we’re not at least regularly enthused by the general state of our affairs we will die — as many before us — unfulfilled, the ships of ‘us’ scattered across the rocks of eternity.

 Unless, that is, we catch a vice grip at the helm.